All Episodes

 They are always going to be here.

-I I I want to I want to restate a point I made on Friday.
+I want to restate a point I made on Friday.

-I haven't seen Friday Thursday night she owned it.
+Thursday night, she owned it.

-Thursday night she owned it.
+Thursday night, she owned it.

-Uh highest ratings in cable news.
+Highest ratings in cable news.

-And at at the in the 10 o'clock hour for Greta.
+In the 10 o'clock hour for Greta.

 I was very proud of that.

-Um and by the way, before let me give you one more little bit of evidence, front page of the Wall Street Journal today.
+And by the way, before, let me give you one more little bit of evidence.

 Banks are not lending.

-I mean, who's gonna borrow?
+I mean, who's going to borrow?

 According to Obama and his staff, businesses need to borrow to meet payroll.